scottgigawatt/plundarr/README.md

 ## Ship's Log 🏝️

-Plundarr has been tested on macOS Sonoma 14.5.
+Plundarr has been tested on Synology DS916+ running DSM 7.2.1-69057 Update 5.
 But fear not, me hearties!
 It should work on other lands as well.

 ## Articles of Agreement ⚖️